solidusio/solidus/guides/shipments/split-shipments.md

 `Spree::Order`'s' state is set to `delivery`.
 This occurs before the customer has completed their order at checkout.

-The simple coordinator deletes any existing shipments for an order and then creates all of the shipments currently available for this order.
+The `SimpleCoordinator` takes an order and builds as many shipments as are necessary to fulfill it.

 [simple-coordinator]: https://github.com/solidusio/solidus/blob/master/core/app/models/spree/stock/simple_coordinator.rb

 The simple coordinator performs a number of tasks in order to create shipment
 proposals:

-1. The coordinator calculates the availability of the ordered items.
+1. The coordinator checks the availability of the ordered items.
 2. Inventory is allocated from available stock to the current order.
 3. It splits the order into logical packages based on stock locations and inventory at those locations.